cryostatio/cryostat-legacy/HTTP_API.md

     `templateType` - The type of the template to get.

     ###### response
-    `200` - The body is the requested event template.
+    `200` - The body is the requested event template, as an XML document.

     `401` - User authentication failed.
 The body is an error message.